-- You must submit programs in Centris prior to the program date with the minimum required lead time described above, as with other speaker programs. - You must have a legitimate promotional speaker program in connection with the meeting. - All Pfizer policies and processes regarding speaker programs must be adhered to; for example, programs at third party meetings must meet the duration and content requirements of other speaker programs.
-Further, if the customer permits spouses or guests to attend its meeting or there will be excluded specialties in attendance, holding a Pfizer speaker program in connection with the meeting would not be appropriate. - You must make it clear to the customer or organization that Pfizer is not a "sponsor" of its business meeting.
+- You must submit programs in CentrisDirect[TM] prior to the program date with the minimum required lead time described above, as with other speaker programs. - You must have a legitimate promotional speaker program in connection with the meeting. - All Pfizer policies and processes regarding speaker programs must be adhered to; for example, programs at third party meetings must meet the duration and content requirements of other speaker programs.
+Further, if the customer permits spouses or guests to attend its meeting or there will be excluded specialties in attendance, holding a Pfizer speaker program in connection with the meeting would not be appropriate. - You must make it clear to the customer or organization that Pfizer is not a "sponsor" of its business meeting, including in e-mails with and/or invitations from the customer.
 Explain that Pfizer is engaging in a separate promotional activity with attendees of the meeting.
-Identify to the audience a clear start and end to the Pfizer promotional program to avoid the misperception that Pfizer is supporting any part of the meeting itself. - If you provide a meal, it must be offered only as part of the Pfizer program, and must be incidental to and not otherwise the focus of the program.
-It would not be permissible to provide the meal more than 30 minutes in advance of the Pfizer program, nor after the program is completed. - Pfizer cannot split the cost of a meal with the host of a third party meeting.
-However, you may conduct a Pfizer speaker program during a meal that is provided and paid for entirely by a third party, as long as you make clear that Pfizer is not responsible for providing the meal.
-Meals provided by third parties will not be reported as part of Pfizer's payment disclosure policy. - Before or after the Pfizer program, you should avoid being present during any discussion of a Pfizer product that you anticipate will be inconsistent with that product's labeling. - As with other speaker programs, you must capture all attendee information in Centris.
-Before confirming the program, you should coordinate with the third party to ensure that you will receive all necessary information about the attendees.
+Identify to the audience a clear start and end to the Pfizer promotional program, to avoid the misperception that Pfizer is supporting any part of the meeting itself.
+(This does not apply to large events such as congresses, where Pfizer may be an appropriate sponsor.) - Do not stay for, or participate in, other parts of the meeting agenda.
+If a colleague were to participate in any way in the content of the non-Pfizer portions of the meeting, the entire meeting might be considered a promotional event and could then be governed by the same promotional rules that apply to all Pfizer speaker programs and other promotional activities.
+(This does not apply to large events such as congresses.) - If you provide a meal, it must be offered only as part of the Pfizer program, and must be incidental to and not otherwise the focus of the program.
+It would not be permissible to provide the meal more than 30 minutes in advance of, nor any time after the completion of, the Pfizer program portion of the meeting. - Pfizer cannot split the cost of a meal with the host of a third-party meeting.
+However, you may conduct a Pfizer speaker program during a meal that is provided and paid for entirely by a third party, as long as you make clear to the participants that Pfizer is not responsible for providing the meal.
+Meals provided by third parties will not be reported as part of Pfizer's payment disclosure policy. - As with other speaker programs, you must capture all attendee information in CentrisDirect[TM].
+Before confirming the program, you should coordinate with the third party to ensure that you will receive all necessary information about the attendees, including to determine that all planned attendees are appropriate under Pfizer policy.